postmanlabs/postman-code-generators/README.md

 Open an [issue](https://github.com/postmanlabs/postman-code-generators/issues) first to discuss potential changes/additions.

 ## License
 This software is licensed under Apache-2.0.
-Copyright Postdot Technologies, Inc. See the [LICENSE.md](LICENSE.md) file for more information.
+Copyright Postman, Inc. See the [LICENSE.md](LICENSE.md) file for more information.